-GALI builds on the Entrepreneurship Database Program at Emory University, which works with dozens of accelerators to collect standardized data during the application process.
-The anonymized application and one-year follow-up data are available to researchers who want to conduct and publish their own studies of impact-oriented entrepreneurs and accelerator programs.
+GALI builds on the Entrepreneurship Database Program at Emory University, which worked with dozens of accelerators between 2013 - 2019 to collect standardized data during the application process.
+The anonymized application and follow-up data are available to researchers who want to conduct and publish their own studies of impact-oriented entrepreneurs and accelerator programs.

-Since 2013, the Entrepreneurship Database Program at Emory University has been partnering with accelerators and other entrepreneur support programs to collect detailed data from entrepreneurs during their application processes.
-These entrepreneurs are re-surveyed annually to gather valuable follow-up data, including those that were accelerated and those that were not.
+Between 2013 and 2019, the Entrepreneurship Database Program at Emory University partnered with accelerators and other entrepreneur support programs around the world to collect detailed data from entrepreneurs during their application processes.
+These entrepreneurs were re-surveyed annually to gather valuable follow-up data, including those that were accelerated and those that were not.

-The confidentiality of information collected from entrepreneurs in the course of running the Entrepreneurship Database Program is recognized as essential to the continued success of the program.
+The confidentiality of information collected from entrepreneurs is of utmost importance to the Global Accelerator Learning Initiative.
 As such, all fields that might reveal the identity of a specific entrepreneur or venture have been removed from the file that you are applying to receive.

 Before accessing these anonymized data, you must agree to the following: